 What do I mean when I say I am a Focusing oriented counsellor?

 Firstly, I should say something brief about what Focusing is.
-As I see it, Focusing is a way of learning about others and myself.
-It combines what is generally described as meditation or contemplation–the bringing of my attention to bear on a specific content and steadily holding it there–and creative expression–the use of language, pictures, movement, music, etc. to gain an understanding of that content.
+Focusing is a way of learning about others and myself.
+It combines meditation–the bringing of my attention to bear on a specific content–and creative expression–the use of language, pictures, movement, music, etc. to gain an understanding of that content.
 The bridge between these two activities is what Focusing calls the felt-sense or felt meaning.
-It is a sense, often experienced physically in the middle of the body between the abdomen and the throat, and sometimes loosely described as an intuition, a notion that does not yet have words to describe itself, and yet which contains all my past experience and knowledge pertaining to this particular content and all possibilities that could issue from it in the future.
+It is a sense, often experienced physically in the middle of the body between the abdomen and the throat, and sometimes loosely described as an intuition, a notion that does not yet have words to describe itself, and yet which contains all my past experience along with my sense of where I need to go.

 Let me try to give a simple illustration of what a Focusing oriented counsellor might help me explore.